TPosty/SimpleJsonConfigParser/README.md

-# EasyJsonConfig
+# JSONConfigReader

-Creates, maintains, and reads JSON configs in python.
+Package in python that allows easy creation, and reading of configuration files in JSON format.